Back to blog

 • limited feedback

 Some teachers worry that using shared materials is lazy.
 It is not.
-Good teaching still requires adaptation, judgment, and contextualization.
-Sharing simply means the first version does not have to begin from zero.
+Good teaching still demands adaptation, judgment, and contextualization.
+Sharing simply means the first draft does not have to start from nothing.

 What resource sharing can look like